pwr22/go-zoom/README.md

     $ cat commands.txt | zoom

-An example with arguments on the command line
+An example with arguments on the command line and using a placeholder

-    $ zoom ping -c1 ::: 8.8.8.8 8.8.4.4
+    $ zoom ping {} -c1 ::: 8.8.8.8 8.8.4.4

 An example with commands on the command line